milestone-hafnia/trainer-classification/README.md

 Copy the API Key - you will need the API key in the next step.

 ## Setup your API key
-In the virtual python environment (created with 'uv sync'), you have also installed our 'mdi-python-tools' package.
+In the virtual python environment (created with 'uv sync'), you have also installed our 'hafnia' package.
 The package includes both a Command Line Interface (CLI) and a SDK to interact with our platform.

 Configure your machine to access our platform:

     # Start configuration with
-    mdi configure
+    hafnia configure

     # Or in case you are outside the virtual environment run:
-    uv run mdi configure
+    uv run hafnia configure

     # You are then prompted the following questions.
-    Profile Name [default]:   # Press [Enter] or select an optional name MDI API Key:  # Pass your HAFNIA API key
+    Profile Name [default]:   # Press [Enter] or select an optional name Hafnia API Key:  # Pass your HAFNIA API key
-    MDI Platform URL [https://api.mdi.milestonesys.com]:  # Press [Enter]
+    Hafnia Platform URL [https://api.mdi.milestonesys.com]:  # Press [Enter]

 Well done!
 Your machine is now connected to the HAFNIA platform.
 This is important to both 1) use the sample dataset and 2) to launch a training script in the HAFNIA cloud on the full dataset.

-## Recipe: Code Structure and MDILogger
+## Recipe: Code Structure and HafniaLogger
-Before we run an actual training, we should briefly have a look at the recipe code structure and the MDILogger.
+Before we run an actual training, we should briefly have a look at the recipe code structure and the HafniaLogger.

 ### Recipe: Code Structure
 This project folder contains many files, but only below files are needed in our recipe: